 Requires Decipher Cloud

-howfast script uses the most recent SST run to determine a survey's performance.
-For this script to provide meaningful results, the SST must include at least 200 qualified completes.
+howfast script uses the most recent simulated data run to determine a survey's performance.
+For this script to provide meaningful results, the simulated data must include at least 200 qualified completes.

 Use the following to run the